ZigZagJoe/Macintosh-Q650-68060/README.md

 * System 7.1 + Enabler 040 V1.1
 * System gestalt ID 36 for Quadra 650 (J25 disconnected, R152 installed, R151 empty)
 * Any version of 68060, LC chips should work too.
-* Bear in mind that if your machine is 33mhz bus not all 060s will run at 66mhz!
+Bear in mind that if your machine is 33mhz bus not all 060s will run at 66mhz!

 ## Building
 Build [Retro68](https://github.com/autc04/Retro68) or a standard m68K GCC toolchain and point the Makefile at it.
 Issue make and pray.
 Flash the resulting image to a Quadra-compatible ROM SIMM such as those sold by Caymac, install a 68060 on an appropriate adapter, and let 'er rip.

 ## License
-I assert no ownership to any material in this repository.
-Do with it what you will.
+I do not assert ownership of material in this repository.
+Do with it what you will, but credit is appreciated :)

+The Macintosh ROM is property of Apple Computer.

-*Licenses of reference content vary, please credit the original teams appropriately.*
+*Licenses of reference content vary, please see the licenses in the respective directories for details.*